FieryRaccoon23/ComputationalGeometry/README.md

 # Delaunay triangulation using ML
 Using CGAL to generate data and training to create Delaunay triangulation.

+## Setup
+1) Create a libs folder
+2) Add CGAL, boost and Eigen libraries (change the CMakeList.txt file depending on the versions of each)
+3) Create a Pytorch folder
+4) Download libtorch for C++ (change the CMakeList.txt file depending on the version of libtorch)
+5) All data goes into data folder.
+Folder data/csv contains the csv files for points and edges.
+Folder data/mesh contains the mesh
+6) Install pytorch
+7) Get PointTransformerLayer model

 ## How to
 1) Run ./run_cmake to create make files
 2) Run ./make.sh to build
 3) Run the application in build folder by running ./build/app
-4) Cleanup build folder using the command ./clean_build.sh
+4) Cleanup build folder using the command ./clean_build.sh and ./clean_data.sh to clean data folder

 ## License